Blog

-Top image: 2FA and SSO are important for brand strategy
+Explore why 2FA and SSO are essential for your brand's security strategy

 Businesses today face an ever-growing threat from cyberattacks.
 These threats are no longer limited to simple phishing emails or brute force attacks; attackers now leverage advanced techniques such as social engineering, exploiting zero-day vulnerabilities, and even using large language models (LLMs) to craft highly convincing and personalized phishing attempts.
 These sophisticated tools can mimic human behavior and language so effectively that even the most cautious employees can be deceived, increasing the chances of a successful breach.